dani-lbnl/introvision/README.md

 # Introduction to Computer vision
-This is short introduction to Computer Vision with examples using the python codes.
+This is short introduction to Computer Vision with examples using the python scientific software stack.

 <table border="0">
  <tr>